- Working Groups

 Cleveland has a strong and diverse culinary tradition.
 The program was created in order to expand on this tradition, as well as encourage small business growth and sustainable business practices, activate public spaces, promote local artists, and facilitate the availability of healthy local food options.
 Partners include the City of Cleveland, Case Western Reserve University, Cleveland Public Art, Charter One Bank, Playhouse Square, and the Coalition.

-The Local Purchasing Working Group has been closely involved in the creation and streamlining of the RFP/Application, as well as the evaluation of food cart proposals for their efforts to incorporate locally-produced and/or locally-processed ingredients and favor other sustainability measures such as recycling and use of minimal packaging.
+The Local Purchasing Working Group was closely involved in the creation and streamlining of the RFP/Application, as well as the evaluation of food cart proposals for their efforts to incorporate locally-produced and/or locally-processed ingredients and favor other sustainability measures such as recycling and use of minimal packaging.
 Local Purchasing provided guidance to applicants on how to improve their menus accordingly and was involved in the creation of legislation that allowed the program to come into existence.

 In its first year in 2010 the program filled approximately 10 slots, most of which involve a favorable loan to get the carts up and running, along with a grant to work with Cleveland Public Art to design appealing exteriors to carts in order to ensure the program contributes to a more vibrant culinary scene.
 Read more here about the launch event for the program.